The Law of Success in Sixteen Lessons by Napoleon Hill - Summary

 Ignorance and fear are twin sisters.
 They are generally found together.
 A discovered enemy can be fought with organized knowledge.

-- Few people are willing to hear the truth when it shows up their own weaknesses.
+- Napoelon Hill says that few people are willing to hear the truth when it shows up their own weaknesses.
 People prefer illusions to realities.

 Something in human nature makes us resent the impact of new ideas.

 The road of the truth-teller has always been rocky.
 Socrates sipping the hemlock, Christ crucified, Stephen stoned, Bruno burned at the stake, Galileo terrified into retraction of his starry truths - forever could one follow that bloodily trail through the pages of history.

 Success is the development of the power with which to get whatever one wants in life without interfering with the rights of others.

 - Successful people have a "definite chief aim" with "definite plans" for the attainment of their purposes.

 - The successful people have the habit of systematic saving of money.